johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 Before you can use `npx` to run your CLI tool, you need to publish it to a private npm feed.
 Here is a guide on [how to publish a private npm package with Azure Artifacts](../2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md).
 In that example we published a package to a feed called `npmrc-script-organization` in the `johnnyreilly` organization of Azure DevOps / Azure Artifacts.

-For the sake of our example, we'll say that our package is a CLI tool with the name `@johnnyreilly/my-cli-tool`.
+For the sake of this post, we'll say that our package is a CLI tool with the name `@johnnyreilly/my-cli-tool`.

 Remember, an npm package which houses a CLI tool is merely an npm package with a [`bin` entry in the `package.json`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#bin).
 This post is not about how to create a CLI tool, but rather how to deliver one to private consumers.
 If you would like to see an example of what a CLI tool package looks like, you can check out the [`azdo-npm-auth` package on GitHub](https://github.com/johnnyreilly/azdo-npm-auth).
 (In fact, we'll use `azdo-npm-auth` later in this post - it's an example of a CLI tool published to the **public** npm registry.)